krisives/d2s-format/README.md

 # Diablo II Save File Format

+Diablo II stores your game character on disk as a .d2s file.
+This is a binary file format that encodes all of the stats, items, name, and other pieces of data.

+Integers are stored in [little endian](https://en.wikipedia.org/wiki/Endianness) byte order, which is the native byte ordering on a x86 architecture which Diablo is based on.

 ## Header

 Each .d2s file starts with a 765 byte header, after which data